magnhalv/shoot_em_up/README.md

 ## TODO

 - Figure a better way to deal with textures and other resources when switching between renderers.
+    - Use void* as handles?
+    - Have an id per asset, which is defined by the user.
+Add a texture with a given id which already exists is a no-op.
 - Make record work again
 - Add freeze
 - Software renderer:
+    - Probably have to start using matrices
     - Make texture UV coordinates work
 - Consider start using perspective matrices
 - Load assets as background tasks